MarekLani/Correlating-IoT-Hub-C2D-and-D2C-messages-with-Durable-Functions/readme.md

 #### GW Management Orchestration Function

-GW Management Orchestration function is durable function which starts orchestrator context.
-This orchestration contains two patterns, namely [functions chaining](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-concepts#chaining) and [human interaction](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-concepts#human), or better said approval process, as we do not involve human.
-This function gets invoked by the command in form of REST request coming from management mobile application (for demo purposes just Postman or other REST request generator tool).
+GW Management Orchestration function is  durable function with it's own orchestration context.
+This orchestration contains two patterns, namely [functions chaining](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-concepts#chaining) and [human interaction](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-concepts#human), or better said approval process, as we do not involve human in the process.
+This function gets invoked by REST request coming from management mobile application (in latter section How to Run This Sample we use just Postman or other REST request generator tool).
 It chains two pieces of logic.
-First encapsulated within *SentDirectMessageToGW* function is forwarding command to GW device thru IoT Hub in form of C2D message.
-Important to note is, that json message contains *msgId* field , which holds the id of orchestration, which is later forwarded from GW device in D2C message and received by *IoTHubListener* function.
-Thanks to that, we are able to correlate result received from IoT Hub with related instance of durable functions and ultimately with original request/command.
+First part encapsulated within *SentDirectMessageToGW* function is forwarding command to GW device thru IoT Hub in form of C2D message.
+Important to note is, that json message contains *msgId* field, which holds the id of orchestration, which is later forwarded from GW device in D2C message and received by *IoTHubListener* function.
+Thanks to that, we are able to correlate result received from IoT Hub with related instance of durable function and ultimately with original request.

 ```C#
 public class GWManagementOrchestrationCommand